Barzahlen/nagios-psqlcompare/README.md

 ## Known issues

-The check does not validate neither the connection string nor the query.
+The check validates neither the connection string nor the query.

 ## Contributing
 This is an open source project and your contribution is very much appreciated.